nkitan/wwr/README.md

 # Utilities for force analysis
-calculate_suspension_forces.py -  code for force calculations on a suspension system
+calculate_suspension_forces.py -  code for force calculations on a suspension system calculate_forces_resolved.py - code for x,y,z resolved forces on a suspension system

 ##### USAGE
 1. Make sure you have all required packages installed